-3. If you cannot manually repair the inconsistencies, or create an exception file, create a new schema and then migrate the projects to the new schema.
+- d.
+Save the SchemaExceptions.xml file. - 3.
+If you cannot manually repair the inconsistencies, or create an exception file, create a new schema and then migrate the projects to the new schema.

-If ALM is already installed on the server machine, you can rerun the ALM Server Configuration Wizard as follows:
+If ALM is already installed on the server machine, you can rerun the ALM Installation Wizard.

 - a.
-On the machine on which ALM is currently installed, navigate to and run the configuration wizard as follows: - Windows.
-Select Start > Programs > HP ALM Server > Server Configuration Wizard. - Oracle/Solaris.
-Navigate to the /opt/HP/HP_ALM_Server directory and run the run after install.sh file. - b.
-In the Site Administration Database Schema page, select Create a New Schema. - c.
+In the Site Administration Database Schema page, select Create a New Schema. - b.
 After the configuration process completes, migrate projects to the new schema using the Restore Project option in Site Administration.
 For more information, refer to the HP Application Lifecycle Management Administrator Guide.